WPC Video projection in Dresden. Photograph taken during Dresden Academy

 Heidelberg Academy Call for Papers

-The Worlding Public Cultures team of Heidelberg University invites scholars and early career researchers from the fields of Art History, Transcultural Studies, Anthropology to deliver panel papers and presentations at the academyLessons Learned?
+The WPC team of Heidelberg University invites scholars and early career researchers from the fields of Art History, Transcultural Studies, Anthropology to deliver papers at the academy Lessons Learned?
 Transcultural Positions in Curating and Pedagogies.

 Towards a Multitemporal Pluriverse of Art